-As evidence of its commitment and attention to ESG issues, in 2022 the Group introduced an environmental policy with the aim of identifying the principles and guidelines to be adopted for the correct management of all company activities, in order to reduce the direct and indirect impacts generated on the environment and climate.
-This policy, which applies to the whole Group and, consequently, is binding for the behavior of all collaborators, whether directors, employees, agents, collaborators, as well as - where contractually provided for - commercial counterparts (professional clients and suppliers).
-Specifically, the Group has involved 24% of its customers in sustainability-related initiatives, intervening in the contractual conditions applicable in some relevant areas.
+As evidence of its commitment and attention to ESG issues, the Group introduced an environmental policy with the aim of identifying the principles and guidelines to be adopted for the correct management of all company activities, in order to reduce the direct and indirect impacts generated on the environment and climate.
+This policy, which applies to all the Italian entities of the Group and, consequently, is binding for the behavior of all collaborators, whether directors, employees, agents, collaborators, as well as - where contractually provided for - commercial counterparts (professional clients and suppliers).
+It is specified that the main foreign subsidiaries (LeLynx SAS and Rastreator) also have procedures aimed at reducing the direct and indirect impacts generated on the environment and climate.

+In addition, it should be noted that the Group has involved 35% of its customers in sustainabilityrelated initiatives, intervening in the contractual conditions applicable in some relevant areas.

-In addition, the Group has introduced, during 2022, a procurement policy (the 'Sustainable Procurement Policy') that integrates environmental and social considerations in the choice of suppliers.
+The Group has also introduced a procurement policy (the 'Sustainable Procurement Policy') that integrates environmental and social considerations in the choice of suppliers.
 The Sustainable Procurement Policy applies to all types of services purchased by the Group, including, but not limited to, marketing services, IT purchases, transport, and energy supplies.

-Finally, the Group has formalized its application to join the United Nations Global Compact, aimed at making the principles promoted by the organization an integral part of the Group's daily operations.
-The first questionnaire will be filled out during 2023.
+Finally, the Group has joined the United Nations Global Compact, aimed at making the principles promoted by the organization an integral part of the Group's daily operations.
+The first questionnaire was filled out during 2023.

 The operating management of energy consumptions is delegated to the individual companies/operating offices.
-The commitment to the safeguard of the environment is realized through the use of renewable energy sources in some of the main offices where the Group carries its own activity.
-In particular, the operating offices in Giussago (PV), Cagliari and Monastir (CA), and Via Desenzano 2 (Milan) are equipped with photovoltaic system that, in addition to covering the energetic needs of the company, produce an electricity surplus that is re-entered into the national electrical grid.
+In particular, the commitment to the safeguard of the environment is realized through the use of renewable energy sources in the main offices where the Group carries its own activity.
+In particular, the operating offices in Giussago (PV), Cagliari, Monastir (CA), Milano Via Desenzano and Messina, are equipped with photovoltaic systems that, in addition to covering the energetic needs of the Group, produce an electricity surplus that is re-entered into the national electrical grid.